GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Double peeking
 - definition: having 2 people peek an opponent at the same time
 - creates a 2v1
-- can be from the same angle (short + wide swing) or from different angles
+- can be from the same angle (short + wide swing) or different angles
 - relies on voice communication

 ### Flanking
 - definition: attacking the enemy from a side while they're focused on another side
 - make sure your teammates are focused by the enemy
-- call out you're flanking so that your teammates keep fighting your opponents from the same location
+- callout you're flanking so that your teammates keep fighting your opponents from the same location

 ### Getting information
 - same points as in [PVE](#getting-information)